 Also, I want to know the calories content in kebabs, include mutton, beef and chicken kebabs wrapped with pita bread.
 Many thanks.

-With regards to kebabs, it would depend on what meat and what veggies or fruit are on the kebabs, let alone any other condiments on the pita sandwich.
-I would also recommend a nutrient analysis for this recipe.
-Hopefully you meant lamb, not mutton which is not very edible because it refers to the tough meat of a sheep that is more than 1 year old.
+With regards to kebabs, it would depend on what meat and what veggies or fruit are on the kebab as well as condiments like cucumber sauce on the pita sandwich.
+I would also recommend a recipe analysis for each meat variation as chicken is lower in fat than beef or lamb which will determine the calories in a serving of the recipe.
+Hopefully you meant lamb, not mutton becaue mutton refers to the meat of a sheep that is more than 1 year old and tougher than lamb.

 I gave a talk tonight and some inquired about a list of software that prepares menus with the recipes, nutritional info and grocery list.
 I was sure there is software out there like that as patients have mentioned it to me.
 Do you or could you get me a list of nutrition software that includes this type of menu planning with the analysis and grocery list as well?
 I will appreciate a prompt reply.
 Thank you!!!!

-There are programs in retail software stores and food analysis websites, but I wonder if a dietitian was involved in development?
-It is a question of whether accurate formulas were used in creating in the software.
+There are reputable food analysis websites like My Food Record which I developed.
+However I wonder if a dietitian was involved in development of other website analysis software?
+It is a question of whether accurate formulas are used in creating in the software.
 In addition, nutrient databases should be sufficiently large enough to provide foods to analyze most menus and recipes.
 There are other nutrient database concerns like how many nutrients and how much nutrient data is missing.

-The software programs that I would suggest are designed for dietitians and cost over $600 each (Food Processor is one I would recommend).
+The PC software programs that I would suggest are designed for dietitians to use with clients and cost over $600 each (Food Processor is one I would recommend).
 It would be more costly than consumers may pay.

 Where can I get a nutrition analysis software program?
 How expensive are they?
 Are there any web sites with a program that will calculate my total calorie intake?